johnwcowan/pdp8x/arch.md

    * The 4-bit DOP register contains the number of a device-specific I/O instruction.

+   * The 4-bit EOP register holds the extended arithmetic instruction being executed.

+   * The 7-bit SC (shift count) register holds the number of shifts to be performed by an extended arithmetic shift instruction.

    * The 32-bit H register is set when the machine is built, and contains the address of the last existing word in memory.